 The Affordable Housing Linkage Fee provides a permanent, dedicated source of local funding for affordable housing.
-It applies to commercial and market-rate residential projects with five or more units, and was designed to help the City meet its affordable housing production goals.
+It applies to commercial and market-rate residential projects, and was designed to help the City meet its affordable housing production goals.

 Effective Date: April 15, 2008

 Density bonus is a State-mandated incentive program that allows qualifying residential projects to construct additional housing, in exchange for setting aside a percentage of those units as restricted affordable.

 The Home-Sharing Website Ordinance established a regulatory framework to restrict short-term rentals to one’s primary residence.
 This ordinance is intended to prevent the wholesale conversion of homes into rental properties, while still allowing responsible home-sharing to continue to operate.

 The Interim Motel Conversion ordinance provides a streamlined process for the retrofit and temporary reuse of underutilized motels and hotels for supportive and transitional housing — promoting creative and cost-effective strategies that can provide solutions for people experiencing homelessness.